WHAT ARE WEB-BEACONS

 - When you visit any page that has a web-beacon embedded from one or more of the technology platforms we work with

-These cookies, and in particular the Impression Desk/AppNexus/DoubleClick user IDs which are contained in the cookies called idb, uuid2 and id respectively, are used for behavioural advertising; in other words: to help us recognise a browser so that we can provide more relevant advertising; and to recognise a user who has opted out of behavioural advertising.
+These cookies are used for behavioural advertising; in other words: to help third parties recognise a browser so that they can provide more relevant advertising; and to recognise a user who has opted out of behavioural advertising.

-Impression Desk and our third party technology partners are also integrated with a number of other advertising exchanges and third parties.
-For example in some cases where Impression Desk, AppNexus or DoubleClick sets a cookie, they may also send a number of other pixels to your browser at the same time that allows those third parties to synchronise any cookies that they have previously sent to your browser (and you have not deleted) with the Impression Desk, AppNexus or DoubleClick cookies.
+Our third party technology partners are also integrated with a number of other advertising exchanges and third parties.
+For example in some cases where DoubleClick, Mediamath, etc set a cookie, they may also send a number of other pixels to your browser at the same time that allows those third parties to synchronise any cookies that they have previously sent to your browser (and you have not deleted) with other third parties’ cookies.
 This is known as “cookie-syncing”.

 CAN I STOP GETTING COOKIES WHEN VISITING THE INFECTIOUS MEDIA WEBSITE